Late summer rains, private food supplies limit impact of North Korea drought

 The reports, often produced in conjunction with the North Korean government, may not be able to focus on markets given the political sensitivity of inherently capitalist activity in a state which still outwardly professes to maintain a Soviet-style command economy, experts say.

-“Many people rely completely on the markets and off-the-books private farming for their food,” said Sokeel Park of Liberty in North Korea, an organization which aids defectors.
+“Many people rely completely on the markets and off-the-books private farming for their food,” said Sokeel Park of Liberty in North Korea, an organisation which aids defectors.

 “Corrupt officials will also siphon off government supplies and sell them for profit,” said Park.
 “This means international agencies’ regurgitation of Pyongyang’s official food data should be taken with a pinch of salt”.